 BIAA is a national program with a network of more than 40 chartered state affiliates, as well as hundreds of local chapters providing information, education, and support to individuals, families, and professionals affected by brain injury.
 To locate your state’s TBI programs that can be of assistance, see the Brain Injury Association of America’s online listing of chartered state affiliates at www.biausa.org/state-affiliates.

 Social Security Disability Insurance (SSDI) & Supplemental Security Income (SSI)

 It is possible that your loved one may be entitled to SSDI and/or SSI.
 SSDI and SSI eligibility is dependent on a number of factors including the severity of the disability and what assets and income your loved one has.
 You should contact the Social Security Administration to find out more about these programs and whether your loved one will qualify for these benefits.
 For more information on SSDI and SSI, see www.ssa.gov.

 Centers for Independent Living (CIL)

-The CILs exist nationwide to help people with disabilities live independently in the community and may have resources to help your loved one reach a goal of living alone.
+Some families have found that it is important to encourage their loved one with a TBI to continually learn skills that can allow them to live as independently as possible.
+CILs exist nationwide to help people with disabilities live independently in the community and may have resources to help your loved one reach a goal of living alone.
 CIL services include advocacy, peer counseling, case management, personal assistance and counseling, information and referral, and independent living skills development.
-For more information on the CIL system, contact the National Council on Independent Living at www.virtualcil.net/cils or (703) 525-3406.
+For more information on the national CIL system, see www.virtualcil.net/cils.

 Brain Injury Association of America

 Brainline.org.
 Research Update: Traumatic Brain Injury. www.brainline.org

-Center for Disease Control and Protection (2014) Traumatic Brain Injury. www.cdc.gov
+Center for Disease Control and Protection.Traumatic Brain Injury. www.cdc.gov

 National Institute of Neurological Disorders and Stroke.
 NINDS Traumatic Brain Injury Information Page. www.ninds.nih.gov